Robert Windsor (American football)

-Robert Browning Windsor (born January 15, 1997) is an American football defensive tackle for the Vegas Vipers of the XFL.
-He played college football at Penn State and professionally for the Indianapolis Colts of the National Football League (NFL).
+Robert Browning Windsor (born January 15, 1997) is an American former professional football player who was a defensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

 College career

 After playing at Fond du Lac High School in Fond du Lac, Wisconsin, Windsor chose Penn State.
 He committed to Penn State on January 25, 2015, choosing Penn State over other Big Ten schools Wisconsin, Illinois, Minnesota, Maryland and Purdue, who all extended scholarship offers.

 During his junior season, Windsor recorded 7.5 sacks.
 He missed the 2020 Citrus Bowl due to an unspecified violation of team rules.

 Prior to his senior season, Windsor was named to the Outland Trophy watchlist.
 After taking stock of what he deemed a lackluster season part of the way through, Windsor recorded 2.5 sacks against Iowa, with teammates praising him for his work ethic and sacrifices.
 After his senior season, Windsor was named second-team All-Big Ten Conference.

 He also took part in the 2020 Senior Bowl and 2020 NFL Combine.